FirstStreet/fsf_api_access_python/README.md

     ![Screenshot](doc/images/1.3.1.png)

-5. [Optional] Open or close and re-open a new console and create and activate a new virtual environment in the project directory:
+5. [Optional] Open a new console or close and re-open a console and create and activate a new virtual environment in the project directory:
     ```sh
     python -m venv /path/to/new/virtual/environment